 Disclosure: Your use of this site constitutes agreement with our Terms of Use and Purchase, including details regarding affiliate links which may be included in this post.

-Glacier National Park is always my number one pick for a scenic and exciting adventure!
-The beauty of the mountain peaks and tranquil glacial-fed lakes, plus an abundance of majestic wildlife make this park truly special.
-I’ve had some incredible encounters with moose, mountain goats, bighorn sheep, mule deer – even grizzly bears!
+Glacier National Park is always my number one pick when it comes to hiking in one of America’s national parks!
+The beauty of its glacial-fed lakes and jagged mountain peaks, plus an abundance of wildlife make this park truly special.
+I’ve had some incredible encounters with moose, mountain goats, bighorn sheep, mule deer, and even grizzly bears!

 With so many amazing hikes to explore in Glacier National Park, picking just a few can be tough.
-However, after numerous trips here over the years, I’ve nailed down my top, instagram-worthy lake hikes that range from easy strolls to full-day treks.
+However, after numerous trips here over the years, I’ve nailed down my top, instagram-worthy lake hikes that range from half-day to full-day treks.

 Before you go, it’s super important to check out Glacier National Park’s website for information regarding advanced reservations and trail closures.
 Plus, don’t forget your bear spray.
-It pays to stay safe while enjoying the outdoors at Glacier National Park!
+It definitely pays to stay safe while enjoying the trails in Glacier National Park!

 Looking for a breathtaking hike with less crowds?
-Cracker Lake is the spot!
-Located a full 6 miles from the Many Glacier Hotel in Glacier National Park, but don’t worry, you won’t need to endure overwhelming elevation gain.
+Cracker Lake is the perfect spot!
+This lake is located 6 miles from the Many Glacier Hotel in Glacier National Park, but don’t worry, there isn’t an overwhelming amount of elevation gain.

-Just watch out for horse poo during the first stretch of trail and don’t forget bug spray – those buggers come out in full force around Mile 1.
-But hey, no pain no gain; this spectacular lake will make all your troubles fade away!
+Just watch out for horse poo during the first stretch of trail and don’t forget bug spray.
+A ton of mosquitos will come out around mile 1.
+But hey, its all worth dodging these pests for this spectacular lake!

 Trail: Cracker Lake Trail